sanjay-arya/jsinterview/readme.md

 ]
 ```

-For every object in the array received in the response body, render a square element with the value of property `randAlphabet` displayed in it using a grid layout.
+For every object in the array received in the response body, render a square element with the value of property `randAlphabet` displayed in it using a grid layout on the home screen.

 ---